-\textbf{Representer Softmax-PQC (Bagnell and Schneider style).} Note that with additional controls on eigenactions $a \in \mathcal{A}$ and an alternative interpretation of the outputs in terms of $f(s,a)$ rather than an action, a representer formula with kernel of the form $K((s,a),(s',a'))$ can be incorporated within the circuit to optimise the function $f$ from Eq.~\ref{eq: f}.
-This yields a convenient analytical form for the gradient following Bagnell and Schneider \cite{Bagnell2003} (see Appendix~\ref{app: gradient SQKP} for a proof of the functional gradient and note that the vectorised gradient is analogous),
+Note that with additional controls on eigenactions $\ket{a}$ for all $a \in \mathcal{A}$ and an alternative interpretation of the outputs in terms of $f(s,a)$ rather than an action, a representer formula with state-action kernel of the form $K((s,a),(s',a'))$ can be incorporated within the circuit to optimise the function $f$ in the approach by Bagnell and Schneider \citep{Bagnell2003} (see Eq.~\ref{eq: f}).
+Since the function $f$ is one-dimensional, this computation lends itself well to the approach of Eq.~\ref{eq: representer traditional}, where we can define measurements in terms of quantum feature-maps over centres in the input space (now $\mathcal{X} = \mathcal{S} \times \mathcal{A}$) to design an appropriate circuit.
+This policy definition is also non-coherent, which implies it is necessary to estimate $\pi$ and prepare its corresponding wave function. \begin{definition} \textbf{Representer Softmax-PQC B\&S.} A policy $\pi$ is a \textbf{Representer Softmax-PQC B\&S} if its policy probabilities are formed according to